gardener-attic/component-spec/doc/proposal/04-local-blobs.md

 **Example**:
-Assume you want to upload an OCI image to your *Component Repository* with the *UploadLocalBlob* function with media type *application/vnd.oci.image.manifest.v1+json* and the *annotations* "name: test/monitoring", and get the *localAccessInfo*:
+Assume you want to upload an OCI image to your *Component Repository* with the *UploadLocalBlob* function with media type *application/vnd.oci.image.manifest.v1+tar+gzip*.
+The reference information can be set to the originial image name *gardener/specialimage* to give a target repository a hint for determining the identity of a potential global access:

 ```
-"digest: sha256:b5733194756a0a4a99a4b71c4328f1ccf01f866b5c3efcb4a025f02201ccf623"
+"sha256:b5733194756a0a4a99a4b71c4328f1ccf01f866b5c3efcb4a025f02201ccf623"
 ```

-Then the entry in the *Component Descriptor* might look as follows.
-It is up to you, if you add the annotations provided to the upload function and depends on the use case.
+The request to store the local blob the looks as follows:

 ```
+  mediaType: application/vnd.oci.image.manifest.v1+tar+gzip
+  referenceName: gardener/specialimage
+  localReference: "sha256:b5733194756a0a4a99a4b71c4328f1ccf01f866b5c3efcb4a025f02201ccf623"
 ...
-  resources:
-  - name: example-image
-    type: oci-image
-    access:
-      type: localBlob
-      mediaType: application/vnd.oci.image.manifest.v1+json
-      annotations:
-          name: test/monitoring
-      localAccess: "digest: sha256:b5733194756a0a4a99a4b71c4328f1ccf01f866b5c3efcb4a025f02201ccf623"
-...
 ```

-The *Component Repository* could also provide some *globalAccessInfo* containing the location in an OCI registry:
+The *Component Repository* (in case it supports directs OCI access) could also provide some derived *globalAccessInfo* containing the location in an OCI registry:

 ```
-imageReference: somePrefix/test/monitoring@sha:...
+imageReference: <repository prefix>/gardener/specialimage@sha:...
 type: ociRegistry
 ```

-An entry to this resource with this information in the *Component Descriptor* looks as the following:
+An entry to this resource with this information in the *Component Descriptor* then looks as the following:

 ```
 ...